JarryShaw/homebrew-tap/README.rst

   This formula is now included in Homebrew core repository.
 See:
   `Homebrew/homebrew-core#38257 <https://github.com/Homebrew/homebrew-core/pull/38257>`__

+- |git-hg|_ : checking out and tracking a mercurial repo from git

+  This formula is not notable enough to be included in Homebrew core repository yet (<30 forks, <30 watchers and <75 stars).

 .. |docutils| replace:: ``docutils``
 .. _docutils: http://docutils.sourceforge.net
 .. |vermin| replace:: ``vermin``